 This plan is created for each child based on their assessment, so they will truly learn and grow in their mathematical thinking.

-Our expert instructors don’t just teach student to memorize or calculate; they teach them to truly understand the way math works.
+Our expert instructors don’t just teach students to memorize or calculate; they teach them to truly understand the way math works.

 This is the key to success in math—the understanding of what numbers mean and how they work together.
 And Number Sense isn't just for young kids.
 We work on these topics through the levels shown below before moving on to other higher math disciplines.